 In earlier years, a professor had expounded on the benefits of e.g. automatic checks for memory leaks—and I had actually been saved from several bugs by applying, as a matter of course and without having yet noticed any leaks, a checker on previous programs.
 Writing my thesis as an exchange student at another university, I inquired about a corresponding leak checker.
 One was provided with a comment of (roughly) “Hope you find your leak!
 Those buggers can be nasty.”—indicating that the sender only used such tools when he actually had problems with a leak.

-premature optimization, lack of interest in readability, duplicating code
+premature optimization, lack of interest in readability, code duplication,

 in